Installation on Novell OES Linux (iPrint)

 The following section assumes knowledge of general Novell OES Linux system management including using the command-line, creating users, editing configuration files, and understanding file permissions.

-Before proceeding with the installation the SysAdmin should take a few moments to verify system requirements.
+Before starting the installation, take a few moments to verify you have the system requirements.

 - Is the operating system version supported and are patches up-to-date? (see